Story at a glance:

 Plentiful natural light fills this collaborative learning space at Austin Community College’s Highland Campus.
 Photo by Dror Baldinger

-Perkins&Will transformed a former shopping mall into the now thriving campus.
+Originally built in 1971, the Highland Mall enjoyed an initial period of success before floundering in the early 2010s, at which point it was acquired by Austin Community College (ACC), who began renovations with the intent of expanding ACC’s campus network.
 The first phase was executed by Barnes Gromatzky Kosarek Architects, who continued to play a major role in the finished product years later.
-But there was a lot of excitement in moving the project forward, according to Gardner Vass, design principal with Perkins&Will.
+But there was a lot of excitement in moving the project forward, according to Gardner Vass, design principal with Perkins&Will, the firm that headed renovations during the latter phases.

 “There was potential to make a huge impact within the neighborhood, becoming a center for innovative learning and bringing a renewed energy to a very important part of Austin,” Vass says.
 “The mall site has many advantages—being a central hub near major roadways, having several adaptive reuse building opportunities, and being close to public transportation.”